-GOALS OBJECTIVES EQUITY Facilitate an inclusive and transparent transportation-planning Facilitate an inclusive and transparent engagement process with a focus on involving people in disadvantaged communities. process and make investments that eliminate transportation-related disparities borne by people in disadvantaged communities.
-Ensure that people have meaningful opportunities to share needs and priorities in a way that influences MPO decisions.
-Eliminate harmful environmental, health, and safety effects of the transportation system on people in disadvantaged communities.
-Invest in high-quality transportation options in disadvantaged communities to fully meet residents' transportation needs.
+- Facilitate an inclusive and transparent engagement process with a focus on involving people in disadvantaged communities. - Ensure that people have meaningful opportunities to share needs and priorities in a way that influences MPO decisions. - Eliminate harmful environmental, health, and safety effects of the transportation system on people in disadvantaged communities. - Invest in high-quality transportation options in disadvantaged communities to fully meet residents' transportation needs.